FME Flow Hosted Support Policy

 Isolated Issue

-If we identify an issue related to your specific FME Flow instance that we are responsible for (see FME Flow Hosted Shared Responsibility Model), we will contact you directly.
+If we identify an issue related to your specific FME Flow instance that we are responsible for (see FME Flow Hosted Shared Responsibility Model), we may need to contact you directly.
 To ensure we contact the correct person, we have created an Emergency Contact form on the FME Flow Hosted account settings page.
 Please fill this out and ensure it is kept up to date.
-If you do not have a named contact on file, it may impact your level of service as we sometimes need your permission to fix an issue.
+If you do not have a named contact on file, it may impact your level of service as we sometimes need your assistance to fix an issue.

 FME Flow Hosted Shared Responsibility Model